lexin-chen/md-starters/molecular-dynamics-fundamentals/Biomolecular Modeling Goals, Problems, Perspective 7dd9ed7171354f25938e3aafcd0e99e0.md

     - averaging over atomic degrees of freedom will allow for simulation of slower processes

 <aside>
-🧠 Why simulation and modeling?
+    <h2>🧠 Why simulation and modeling? </h2>
-1. To provide a microscopic picture of unrivaled resolution in time, space, and energy that compliments a limited set of properties to be observed experimentally.
+<p>1.
+To provide a microscopic picture of unrivaled resolution in time, space, and energy that compliments a limited set of properties to be observed experimentally. <br>
-2. System parameters can be changed easily to study cause-effect relationships → enhanced understanding of biomolecular systems.
+2. System parameters can be changed easily to study cause-effect relationships → enhanced understanding of biomolecular systems.</p>

 </aside>